-What’s a visit to Hokkaido without devouring the freshest seafood you can lay hands on?
+What’s a visit to Hokkaido without devouring the freshest seafood you can lay your hands on?

 Meet the real Hokkaido crabs – large, spindly and sweetly succulent – and take a dare shot holding them with your bare hands.
-The owners of Sapporo KaniHonke, well-known for plating the best of Hokkaido’s crustaceans of choice since the 1960’s, have some ready for your photoshoot in the pond near the entrance.
-Savour the Hokkaido crabs simply boiled, in a cold starter, stuffed into a gratin dish, or made into pudding, each dish on the menu is chockful of flavourful crab meat.
+The owners of Sapporo KaniHonke, well-known for plating the best of Hokkaido’s crustaceans since the 1960’s, have some ready for your photoshoot in the pond near the entrance.
+Savour these crabs simply boiled, in a cold starter, stuffed into a gratin dish, or made into pudding, each dish on the menu is chockful of flavourful crab meat.